noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 ### api gateway

+- turn on detailed metrics in stage settings
 - monitor and log deployed apis
+- common questions
+  - how often apis are called
+  - number of api invocations
+  - latency of api responses
+  - 4 vs 5xx errors
+  - cache to hit:miss ratio
 - common metrics/alarms
-  - CacheHitCount: for rest api cache
+  - CacheHitCount: for rest api cache in given period
-  - CacheMissCount: for rest api cache
+  - CacheMissCount: for rest api cache in a given period
+  - count: total api requests in a period
+  - latency: full roundtrip time between api gateway receiving a request and when it returns a response; includes IntegrationLatency + gateway overhead
+  - integrationLatency: time between gateway invoking a target and receiving a response
+    - latency - integrationLatency = api gateway overhead
+  - 4xxError: total client-side errors _captured_ in a specific period
+  - 5xxError: total server-side errors _captured_ in a specific period